How does vinegar prevent pumpkins from rotting? Experts reveal 4 ways to use this affordable household item to preserve your pumpkins this Halloween

 'A vinegar water solution is an ideal method for preserving pumpkins, both carved and uncarved,' says Rachel Crow, garden editor for Homes & Gardens.
 'This method is especially good if you are planning on storing your pumpkins outside as fall porch ideas or Halloween porch decor as it will ward off pests and prevent mold while not harming other curious wildlife such as squirrels and deer, pets, or children like bleach might.'

-As you will know if you use vinegar for cleaning, due to its highly acidic properties, vinegar can prevent the growth of mold and bacteria from developing on the pumpkin's skin and inner flesh when carved.
+As you can use vinegar for cleaning, due to its highly acidic properties, it can also prevent the growth of mold and bacteria from developing on the pumpkin's skin and inner flesh when carved.

 A stack of carved pumpkins on a porch